Dementia Behaviors, How To Recognize Them, And What To Do About Them

 The first thing you need to do is to think about whether the hallucination is a problem for them.
 If you're only worried because it makes you feel uncomfortable, that's something you need to deal with on your own.
 However, if it's causing a problem for them or making them feel fearful, you need to help them.

-When the brain of someone with dementia changes enough to cause problems with paranoia, it's important to be able to recognize these behaviors and address them.
+When the brain of someone with dementia changes enough to cause problems with paranoia, you must be able to recognize these behaviors and address them.

-If you're one of the people who they distrust, they may not tell you directly.
-Instead, they may hide objects or money.
-They may refuse to eat or drink something you give them.
-They may refuse to go with you in your car or, if they suspect their doctor is going to harm them, they'll refuse to go to their doctor appointments.
+If you're one of the people they distrust, they may not tell you directly.
+Instead, they may act like they don’t trust you by hiding objects or money.
+They may refuse to eat or drink something you give them or refuse to go with you in your car, or, if they suspect their doctor will harm them, they'll refuse to go to their doctor appointments.

 What To Do

 The first thing you need to do when you recognize paranoid dementia behaviors is to get in touch with their doctor.
 They may schedule a consultation visit with you to decide on the next steps in diagnosis and treatment.

 You don't necessarily need to do anything about the paranoid behaviors unless they pose a danger to them, to you, or to your family.
 Reassure them that you're on their side by taking care of their needs.
 Rather than addressing the paranoid delusion directly, you can distract them with activities or unrelated conversations.

 Finding Support As A Caregiver

 When someone you're caring for has challenging dementia behaviors, you need as much support as possible.
 You need to stay mentally healthy to care for dementia patients and meet their needs as much as possible.